 Open Control Center using the cool new icon in the menu bar.
 Select and drag an item from it to the spot you want it in the menu bar and release.
 Easy peasy!

 And like on previous versions of macOS, hold the Command key to drag icons in the menu bar to rearrange them.

-Hopefully you like the enhancements to the Dock and menu bar that macOS Big Sur brought us.
-Whether you appreciate the updated appearance, dedicated spot for settings, or ability to pin items quickly, let us know your new favorite feature!
+Hopefully, you like the enhancements to the Dock and menu bar that macOS Big Sur brought and its successor macOS Monterey has maintained.
+Whether you appreciate the updated appearance, a dedicated spot for settings, or ability to pin items quickly, let us know your new favorite feature!